CyrusRoshan/blog-lambda/README.md

 * Install and configure [scar](https://scar.readthedocs.io/en/latest/installation.html), to use containers inside AWS Lambda
 * Customize the environment variables in `blog-lambda.yaml` and run `scar init -f blog-lambda.yaml` to create your Lambda
+* If you don't have an SSH key pair you'd like to use:
+    * Create a new SSH key pair (e.g. `ssh-keygen -t rsa -b 4096 -C "lambda-ssh"`)
-* Create a new SSH Key and add it to your account on Github
+    * [Add the public SSH key](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) to your account on Github
-* Send a request to the AWS Lambda.
+* Send a request to the AWS Lambda
     * In curl, this might look like `curl https://YOUR_LAMBDA_ID.execute-api.us-east-1.amazonaws.com/scar/launch -d "$(node generator.js | base64)" | base64 --decode`
     * Request body format shown in `generator.js`
 * Your blog repo is downloaded, your post is added, compiled with `hugo`, committed, and pushed back to master!